 The INCOSE Fellows’ Initiative on System and Systems Engineering Definitions was established in 2016, to review current INCOSE definitions of SYSTEM and SYSTEMS ENGINEERING, and to recommend any changes necessary to align the definitions to current practice and to the aspirations of INCOSE’s 2025 Vision.

-The formal published document version of the new definitions will be launched by INCOSE at the International Symposium in Summer 2019.
+The definitions were approved in 2019, and the formal published document version of the new definitions was launched by INCOSE at the International Symposium in Summer 2019.

 The final definitions take into account the extensive comments received during the review of the previous draft in September 2018.
 The review was open to all INCOSE members, and attracted over 350 individual comments and suggestions.

 The three key recommendations – for definitions of systems engineering, engineered system, and a general definition of system – are presented here, with a very brief contextual explanation.
 Other pages provide more explanation of these definitions, and also define other specific system types and categories that are important for the systems engineering community.

 Read on here, and explore the new definitions (click the highlighted items in the diagram below), or download the SE Definition full paper here.

 The Three Essential Definitions

 Systems Engineering Definition